kunal9211pandey/Project-ftr/README.md

 Azure Technology

--Storage Accounts
+1) Storage Accounts

 for Store all the Data  we are creating Storage Account , where we are store our all the website realted data like Image , css file , javaScript File and Html file. using Cloud Storage , where we are deploye our data.
 Storage Account provides a Unique name space in azure  for your data.

+      About Storage Accounts:- A storage account provides a unique namespace in Azure for your data.
+Every object that you store in Azure Storage has a URL address that includes your unique account name.
+The combination of the account name and the service endpoint forms the endpoints for your storage account.

  Step We are Follow:

-     1) frist we are create storage account  then create the storage account , go to  containers  and upload all the files in $web .
+     -- frist we are create storage account  then create the storage account , go to  containers  and upload all the files in $web .

  ![WhatsApp Image 2023-08-13 at 20 43 58](https://github.com/kunal9211pandey/Project-ftr/assets/118272078/0b12b860-d55b-49b6-bdcd-e1fbef2d18dc)